Methodological refinement of the submillimeter galaxy magnification bias. I. Cosmological analysis with a single redshift bin: Results

+The moderate fall in the large-scale behavior of the cross-correlation function seems to suggest a more thorough analysis.
+Given the fact that we have four spatially separated regions in the sky, we decided to measure the angular cross-correlation function in each of the different fields independently so as to examine if there are substantial differences among them.
+Figure \ref{xc_data_fields} shows the corresponding results for the G09, G12, G15 and SGP regions (in red, blue, green and pink, respectively) along with the overall data (in black).

+Although the cross-correlation signal shows a relatively stable profile in the case where all regions are combined, the data display non-negligible variations among the fields that are nonetheless mostly contained within the error bars.
+However the G15 regions represents a clear exception, with a systematically higher signal on all scales.
+Regarding possible explanations of this phenomenon, it should first be noted that the selection criteria of both the foreground and background samples are uniform across all four regions and the redshift distributions barely differ.
+Moreover, stellar masses derived via stellar population fitting of the SEDs as found in the GAMA catalogs show a remarkable uniformity among the fields.

+Another possibility would be failing to correctly consider the selection function of the samples in the construction of the random catalogs.
+This is automatically taken into account for the foreground sample, since we made use of the random catalogs generated by the GAMA team and available on the database that reproduce the underlying selection function\footnote{Using a purely Poissonian random catalog was shown to introduce almost negligible variations in the signal.}.
+As for the background sample, the spatial variation in the instrumental noise is considered via H-ATLAS noise maps, which are imprinted in the random catalog.
+Even if this didn't account for the whole selection function of the background sample, the differences among regions are already present in the foreground sample itself, so they should not be sourced by a missing consideration in the selection function.

+Indeed, this variability is observed even more strongly in the angular auto-correlation function of the foreground sample, depicted in Figure \ref{ac_data_fields} with the same colors as the cross-correlation.
+The foreground galaxies in the G15 region do not seem to cluster particularly strongly (which would explain a higher cross-correlation signal), but the large variation among fields, even at small scales, seems to point to sampling variance as the underlying cause.
+Although this issue will be studied further in future work with a larger data set, we performed a preliminary analysis by excluding the seemingly anomalous G15 region.

-According to the conclusions from Paper I, the G15 region seems to behave anomalously with respect to the rest, which might be the reason behind the tendency of the large-scale data.
-Figure \ref{xc_ac_data} shows a comparison between the cross-correlation measurements taking all four regions into account (in black) and the corresponding ones resulting from excluding the G15 region.
-Indeed, the removal of G15 seems to provide a steeper fall above 40 arcmin, more in keeping with the (qualitative) behavior of the data from \citet{GON21}.
-Although this region was also included in the cross-correlation computation in \citet{GON21}, the different measurement strategy (involving splitting each region into 16 subregions) might have helped mitigate the aforementioned anomaly.
+Figure \ref{xc_ac_data} shows a comparison between the cross-correlation measurements taking all four regions into account (in black) and the corresponding ones resulting from excluding the G15 region (in olive green).
+Indeed, the removal of G15 induces a steeper fall above 40 arcmin, more in keeping with the qualitative behavior of the data from \citet{GON21}.
+Although this region was also included in the cross-correlation computation in \citet{GON21}, we believe that the different measurement strategy (involving splitting each field into 16 subregions and averaging the cross-correlation signal) might have helped mitigate the differences.